ecyht2/EEEE2065-cw4/README.md

 bin/mandelbrot-set
 ```

+## Documentation

+Documentation of the coursework can be found in the project [Github pages](https://ecyht2.github.io/EEEE2065-cw4/).

 ## TODO
 * [ ] Improved Mandelbrot set algorigthm
 * [ ] Setters for Mandelbrot set iterations and display characters